top of page

 Graduate Mathematics Education

-"Noticing students’ mathematical strengths: A teacher's guide", Free University of Berlin, Germany.
-Summer 2023.
+"Strengths-based mathematics instruction", Free University of Berlin, Germany.
+Summer 2026.

 Graduate Mathematics Education